ivancupic4/address-book/README.md

 This project provides functionality of an address book, with contacts and their telephone numbers.
 The notification for every controller action is sent to connected users via SignalR hub.

-## Postman requests testing
-Postman requests with appropriate header and body values of the requests are listed in `SolutionItems/postman_requests_test.txt` file.

 ## PostgreSQL database
 This project is done with database-first approach.